 transaction to be committed on the same originating server is

-10. (It is not possible for a transaction to
+10. It is not possible for a transaction to

-server having the UUID
+on the server with the UUID

 3E11FA47-71CA-11E1-9E33-C80AA9429562 has this